 The reliable Universal Serial Bus port standard is among the most commonly used on the planet.
-But the USB Implimenters Forum, a compendium formed between companies like Intel, Microsoft, Apple, and HP to oversee the standard’s development, isn’t resting on its laurels.
+But the USB Implementers Forum — a compendium formed between companies like Intel, Microsoft, Apple, and HP to oversee the standard’s development — isn’t resting on its laurels.
 The latest version of the standard is USB 3.1, and new devices and computer components that adhere to it are just starting to arrive on the market.
 So how is it different (and better) than older versions, like USB 2.0 and 3.0?
 And what’s the difference between 3.1 Gen 1 and Gen 2?

 The A-B-Cs of USB ports

 First of all, USB 3.1 is the standard, and shouldn’t be confused with the shape of the ports in your computer or the cables that plug into it.
 USB 3.1 devices and computers are able to use both of the current plugs: Type-A, the rectangular plug that’s used by the majority of devices, Type-B, the square-shaped plug that’s mostly used for printers, external hard drives.
-Smaller plugs like Mini USB and Micro USB may not be compatible, so sometimes the expanded USB Micro Type-B is used, as on phones like the Galaxy Note 3.
-This allows for the faster data transfer rate in the USB 3.0 spec, but still allows the older MicroUSB cables to be used for standard charging and data transfer.
+Smaller plugs like Mini USB and Micro USB may not be compatible, so sometimes the expanded USB Micro Type-B is used, as on phones like the Samsung Galaxy S7.
+This allows for the faster data transfer rate in the USB 3.0 spec, but still lets you use older MicroUSB cables for standard charging and data transfer.

-USB 3.0/3.1 is also compatible with USB Type-C, the latest plug design that’s just starting to gain adoption thanks to devices like the new 2015 MacBook, the second-generation Chromebook Pixel, and the OnePlus 2 smartphone.
+USB 3.0/3.1 is also compatible with USB Type-C, the latest plug design that’s just starting to gain adoption thanks to devices like the 2015 MacBook, the second-generation Chromebook Pixel, and the OnePlus 3 smartphone.
 This reversible plug is distinct from USB 3.1, though manufacturers may choose to support both at once, which is certainly possible.
-For example, the 2015 MacBook and the second-gen Chromebook support the USB 3.1 standard on their Type-C ports, while the OnePlus 2 uses the USB 2.0 standard despite a Type-C port.
+For example, the new Apple MacBook Pro and the second-gen Chromebook support the USB 3.1 standard on their Type-C ports, while the OnePlus 2 uses the USB 2.0 standard despite a Type-C port.

 Need for (data transfer) speed